rwynn/monstache-site/src/advanced.md

 ```

 With the configuration above documents in the `test.test` namespace in MongoDB are indexed into the `index1`
-index in elasticsearch with the `type1` type.
+index in Elasticsearch with the `type1` type.

 If you need your index and type mapping to be more dynamic, such as based on values inside the MongoDB document, then
 see the sections [Middleware](#middleware) and  [Routing](#routing).